qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

    :width: 75 px

 |northriver| `North River Geographic Systems, Inc <http://www.northrivergeographic.com/>`_
-is a small GIS Consulting firm located in the Southeastern United States.
-We provide Geospatial services such as data conversion, ESRI and FOSS4G software support, cartography, and data analysis.
+is a geospatial consulting firm located in the United States.
+We provide support for QGIS, PostGIS, and a whole host of FOSS4G Software.
+NRGS also provides project based support for your organization including data support, cartography, and analysis.

 ----